When it comes to direct mail, time is precious.

 All too often, organizations (particularly leadership) fall into the trap of thinking that their readers will pore over every line of their appeals.
 So they fiddle with the intricacies of phrasing on page three . . . and pooh-pooh highlighting as a direct mail gag that’s “not our style.”

 This is a delusion.
 99% of the letter’s recipients will NOT read the letter carefully.
-So if you’re not using highlighting to show them instantly what’s up, they’re not going to understand your appeal at all.
+So if you’re not using highlighting in your direct response mail to show them instantly what’s up, they’re not going to understand your appeal at all.

 If you highlight judiciously, the reader should be able to easily understand the story you’re trying to tell—and what you are specifically asking her to do in response—just by skimming what’s highlighted.